 This radio interface specifies a TDMA radio interface with time-division duplex (TDD).
 The channel transmission rates for the specified modulation schemes are 1.152 Mbit/s, 2.304 Mbit/s, 3.456 Mbit/s, 4.608 Mbit/s and 6.912 Mbit/s.
 The standard supports symmetric and asymmetric connections, connection-oriented and connectionless data transport.
 Using multicarrier operation with, for example, three carriers, allows bit rates up to 20 Mbit/s.
 The network layer contains the protocols for call control, supplementary services, connection oriented message service, connectionless message service and mobility management, including security and confidentiality services.

 The radio access frequency channels as well as a time structure are defined.
 The carrier spacing is 1.728 MHz.
 To access the medium in time, a regular TDMA structure with a frame length of 10 ms is used.
 Within this frame 24 full slots are created, each consisting of two half-slots.
-A double slot has a length of two full slots, and starts concurrently with a full slot.
+A double slot has a length of two full slots and starts concurrently with a full slot.

 The modulation method is either Gaussian frequency-shift keying (GFSK), with a bandwidth-bit period product of nominally 0.5, differential phase shift keying (DPSK) or phase amplitude modulation (QAM).
 Equipment is allowed to use 4-level and/or 8-level and/or 16-level and/or 64-level modulation in addition to 2-level modulation.
 This increases the bit rate of single radio equipment by a factor of 2 or 3 or 4 or 6.
 The 4-level modulation shall be /4-DQPSK, the 8-level modulation /8-D8-PSK, the 16-level modulation 16-QAM and the 64-level modulation 64-QAM.